Patterson-UTI Energy Inc. (PTEN) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -4.95% loss in the last 1 month and extending the period to 3 months gives it a 8.19%, and is -7.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.38% over the week and 5.23% over the month.
+The stock witnessed a 2.96% gain in the last 1 month and extending the period to 3 months gives it a -0.89%, and is 3.60% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.37% over the week and 5.24% over the month.

 Patterson-UTI Energy Inc. is expected to release its quarterly report on 04/27/2023.The EPS is expected to grow by 21.20% this year.